google-research/circuit_training/README.md

     [script](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/CodeElements/FormatTranslators)
     to convert LEF/DEF and Bookshelf to the
     [Netlist Protocol Buffer](https://github.com/google-research/circuit_training/blob/main/docs/NETLIST_FORMAT.md)
-    used as the input for circuit training.
+    used as the input for AlphaChip.

 <a id='Installation'></a>

 ## Installation

-> :warning: Circuit Training only supports Linux based OSes.
+> :warning: AlphaChip only supports Linux based OSes.

-> :warning: Circuit Training requires Python 3.9 or greater.
+> :warning: AlphaChip requires Python 3.9 or greater.

 ## Stable

-Circuit Training is a reseach project.
+AlphaChip is a research project.
 We are not currently creating PyPi builds.
 Stable in this instance is relative to HEAD and means that the code was tested at this point in time and branched.
 With upstream libraires constantly changing; older branches may end up rotting faster than expected.